OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
-Regardless of the partitioning option chosen for the installation, manual control of the OpenSolaris file system layout is not supported.
+Regardless of the partitioning option chosen for the installation, manual control of the OpenIndiana file system layout is not supported.
 During the installation, the Solaris fdisk partition is reformatted with a default ZFS file system layout.
 All existing file systems on the Solaris partition are destroyed.
 The installation uses a Solaris fdisk partition to create a ZFS storage pool.